 There are various other types of migraine which are uncommon, and some more types which are rare.
 These include:

-Menstrual migraine.
 Menstrual migraines are migraines that happen around the time of a woman's period.
 The symptoms of menstrual migraine are just the same as migraine with or without aura; it is the timing of the migraine that makes it a menstrual migraine.
-You can read more about menstrual migraine in our leaflet on menstrual migraine and in the separate leaflet called Migraine Medicine, Treatment and Prevention.
+You can read more about menstrual migraine in our leaflet on menstrual migraine and in the separate leaflet called Migraine Medication, Treatment and Prevention.

 Commonly, children who have abdominal migraine switch to develop common migraine in their teenage years.